-The actuarial assumptions used in the December 31, 2020 valuation were based on the results of the 2020 experience analysis for the period from January 1, 2016 through December 31, 2019 and were reviewed and adopted by the PERA board at its November 20, 2020 meeting.
+The actuarial assumptions used in the December 31, 2022 valuation were based on the the 2020 experience analysis, dated October 28, 2020, for the period from January 1, 2016 through December 31, 2019.
+Revised economic and demographic assumptions were adopted by the PERA board on November 20, 2020.

-The long-term expected return on plan assets is reviewed as part of regular experience studies prepared every four to five years for PERA.
+The long-term expected return on plan assets is reviewed as part of regularly scheduled experience studies prepared at least every five years and asset/liability studies performed every three to five years, for PERA.
 Recently, this assumption has been reviewed more frequently.
 The most recent analyses were outlined in the experience study report dated October 28, 2020.